domcyrus/domcyrus.github.io/_posts/2025-01-18-pktap-vs-ebpf-network-process-identification.md

 - Steep learning curve
 - Complex build requirements
 - 16-char process name limit (`comm` field)
-- Need to handle kernel version differences
+- Must handle kernel version differences
 - More moving parts

 ## Implementation Notes

-We ended up using libbpf instead of Rust's aya framework specifically to avoid the nightly compiler dependency.
-While aya is more idiomatic Rust, libbpf's stability and broader compatibility won out.
+For `RustNet`, I ended up using libbpf instead of Rust's aya framework specifically to avoid the nightly compiler dependency.
+While aya offers more idiomatic Rust, libbpf's stability and broader compatibility made it the better choice for this project.

-The contrast really highlights different OS design philosophies: macOS providing high-level, purpose-built APIs vs Linux offering low-level primitives that can be composed into powerful solutions—but with significantly more complexity.
+The contrast really highlights different OS design philosophies: macOS provides high-level, purpose-built APIs versus Linux offering low-level primitives that can be composed into powerful solutions—albeit with significantly more complexity.
+Whether this pattern extends beyond networking APIs is an interesting question.

-Both approaches solve the same problem, but the developer experience couldn't be more different.
-Sometimes I wonder if Linux could benefit from higher-level networking APIs like PKTAP, though I suppose that's antithetical to the Unix philosophy.
+Both approaches solve the same problem effectively, but the developer experience couldn't be more different.
+I wonder if Linux could benefit from higher-level networking APIs like PKTAP, though perhaps that's antithetical to the Unix philosophy of composable tools.

 Has anyone else worked with similar kernel-level networking APIs?
 I'd be curious to hear about other platforms' approaches to this problem.

----

-**Edit:** For those asking about the `comm` field limitation - it's a kernel limitation where thread names are truncated.
-Firefox shows up as "Socket Thread", Chrome as "ThreadPoolForeg", etc. You can work around it by combining eBPF with selective procfs lookups, but that defeats some of the performance benefits.
+**Note on the `comm` field:** The 16-character limitation is a kernel constraint where thread names get truncated.
+Firefox appears as "Socket Thread", Chrome as "ThreadPoolForeg", etc. You can work around it by combining eBPF with selective procfs lookups, but that defeats some of the performance benefits.

-**Edit 2:** This eBPF implementation is now available in [RustNet v0.9.0](https://github.com/domcyrus/rustnet/releases/tag/v0.9.0) as an experimental feature.
+The eBPF implementation is available in [RustNet v0.9.0](https://github.com/domcyrus/rustnet/releases/tag/v0.9.0) as an experimental feature.
 You can try it with `--features=ebpf` on Linux systems with appropriate permissions.